mvolkmann/blog/src/flutter.md

 that are not meant to be tested.
 For example, a function that makes an API call can be mocked to return the same data every time.
-This allows tests to focus specific functionality being tested.
+This allows tests to focus on specific functionality being tested.
 It also allows tests to run without requiring an internet connection.

 The preferred mocking library for Flutter tests is
 {% aTargetBlank "https://pub.dev/packages/mockito", "mockito" %}.
+To use this, add `mockito` to the list of `devdependencies` in `pubspec.yaml`.

 The following code demonstrates using mockito: